 Technology Addresses Increased Violence

-For many years police departments have utilized body-worn cameras (BWCs) to document investigatory actions by officers and to defend against claims of excessive use of force.
-Hospitals, and security departments in general, have explored and implemented these devices over the past few years.
-Hospitals will likely implement BWCs more frequently as the perceived risks against their use, such as fears relating to employee and patient privacy concerns, and, more specifically, to violations of the Health Insurance Portability and Accountability Act of 1996 (HIPAA), are better understood and accepted.
+Hospitals, and security departments in general, have explored and implemented body-worn cameras over the past few years.
+Hospitals will likely implement them more frequently as the perceived risks against their use, such as fears relating to employee and patient privacy concerns, and, more specifically, to violations of the Health Insurance Portability and Accountability Act of 1996 (HIPAA), are better understood and accepted.

-Personal duress or panic devices have been a part of the security plan for most hospitals for many years.
+Panic Devices: Personal duress or panic devices have been a part of the security plan for most hospitals for many years.
 With more attention to workplace violence and potential acts of violence, the number and locations of these types of devices have increased.
 Hard-wired devices have been replaced with phone apps and software activations on computer workstations.
-Whether it is due to new requirements for compliance with regulations or due to it being the right thing to do after reviewing workplace violence programs is unknown.
-Attention to the safety of home health workers who administer care inside patients’ residences as opposed to a medical facility has led to the development of safety plans for those workers oftentimes including the implementation of some sort of technology to aid in calling for help and reporting violent or potentially violent situations.